 Staying inside the gates of the National Park is a must at Sossusvlei!

-We didn’t get lucky unfortunately – as our car had a flat tyre when we woke up at 4am and therefore we missed the sunrise at Deadvlei in the first morning… Of course this happened after a hell of a night in the rooftop tent with one of the heaviest thunderstorms and rain – amidst the desert!
+We didn’t get lucky unfortunately – as our car had a flat tyre when we woke up at 4am and therefore we missed the sunrise at Deadvlei in the first morning… Of course this happened after a hell of a night in the rooftop tent with one of the heaviest thunderstorms and lots of rain – in the middle of the desert!
 Just our luck! 🙂

 We only arrived at Deadvlei 3 hours after sunrise, but still loved the scenery!